A freebie that attracts prospects like moths to a flame is about more than just showcasing your subject matter expertise.

 2. Try a new kind of lead magnet.
 For example, a comic strip.

-For more ideas off the beaten track, check out this post by Opt In Monster: 69 Super Effective Lead Magnets to Grow Your Email List in 2018.
+For more ideas off the beaten track, check out this post by Opt In Monster: 69 Super Effective Lead Magnets to Grow Your Email List (updated for 2020).

 There’s no one-size-fits-all approach in creating lead magnets.
 They have to work for YOUR audience and nobody else.